Improving Black Health Outcomes (IBHO) BioResource

 Information and samples that the BioResource holds may also be made available to researchers working in biomedical and healthcare research.

 The National Genomic Research Library (NGRL) is a secure national database of de-identified genetic and health data from people in the UK, managed by Genomics England.
-We are inviting you to join the ‘Library’, to help us learn more about genes and health, so we can improve healthcare for everyone in the future.

 The IBHO BioResource forms part of the National Institute for Health and Care Research (NIHR) BioResource Research Tissue Bank.